Wabern–Brilon Wald railway

 The Wabern–Brilon Wald railway is a 86.7 kilometre-long, single-track, partially disused secondary railway line from Wabern in North Hesse to Brilon-Wald in North Rhine-Westphalia.

 The disused middle section from Bad Wildungen to Korbach is called the Ederseebahn (Eder Railway) after the nearby Edersee (Lake Eder), while the section between Korbach and Brilon Wald is called the Uplandbahn (Upland Railway) after the Upland range.

 Route

 Wabern–Bad Wildungen section

-The line towards Korbach initially runs upstream in the valley of the Eder through the Schwalm-Eder district from Wabern, where there is a connection to the Main-Weser Railway, to Zennern, after which it crosses Autobahn 49, and continues along federal road 253 via Fritzlar and through the Porta Hassiaca (Hessian Gate) via Ungedanken and Mandern to Wega.
+The line towards Korbach commences at Wabern (Bz Kassel) station in the municipality of Wabern, where there is a connection to the Main-Weser Railway.
+It initially runs upstream in the valley of the Eder through the Schwalm-Eder district to Zennern, after which it crosses Autobahn 49, and continues along federal road 253 via Fritzlar and through the Porta Hassiaca (Hessian Gate) via Ungedanken and Mandern to Wega.
 The line from Mandern to Willingen passes through the Waldeck-Frankenberg district.

 The line continues from the Wega triangular juncture along federal road 253 through the valley of Wilde to the terminal station at Bad Wildungen.
 Freight trains on the Wabern–Korbach route were able to bypass Bad Wildungen, using a connecting curve in Wega.